What to learn from a few visible transitions' statistics?: Discussion

 \section{Discussion}

-In this work we have proposed a paradigm shift in the analysis of partial information retrieved from a nonequilibrium Markov process, namely in looking at the statistics of a partially visible set of transitions without accessing any information about the states visited by the system of interest.
-In particular, we have tackled the problem of learning dynamic and thermodynamic properties of a system in which only a few transitions are visible to the observer, a novel coarse-graining scheme that proves to be physically meaningful and that provides information through simple relations.
-For the broad class of stationary Markov processes, we have derived exact analytical results for the conditional and unconditional probability of occurrence of successive transitions and for the time elapsed between successive transitions (inter-transition times), which together comprise all the information available to an observer that can only track occurrence of few visible transitions.
+We have tackled the problem of learning dynamic and thermodynamic properties of a system in which only a few transitions are visible to the observer, a novel coarse-graining scheme that proves to be physically meaningful and that provides information through simple relations.
+For the broad class of stationary Markov processes, we have derived exact analytical results for the conditional and unconditional probability of occurrence of successive transitions and for the time elapsed between successive transitions (inter-transition times), which together comprise all the information available to an observer that can only track {the} occurrence of {a} few visible transitions.

-A key insight of our work is that inter-transition time statistics of two successive repeated transitions (e.g. + followed by +) carries different information than that of two successive different transitions (e.g. + followed by -).
-Repeated transitions frequencies and inter-transition times contain information about time irreversibility, which can be used to establish tight lower bounds for entropy production even in the absence of probability currents in the transition state-space.
-Counterintuitively, alternated transitions do not contribute to entropy production estimates, but their statistics provide means to identify the presence of disorder in the hidden state space.
-Taken together, our work unveils the relevance of inter-transition times in thermodynamic inference, putting forward recent works~\cite{martinez2019inferring, skinner2021estimating, doi:10.1073/pnas.0804641105} that identified footprints of irreversibility in asymmetries of waiting-time distributions in states rather than in transitions.
+{ A key insight of our work is that measuring inter-transition times is crucial for thermodynamic inference.} Inter-transition time statistics of two successive repeated transitions (e.g. + followed by +) {carry} different information than that of two successive different transitions (e.g. + followed by -).
+Repeated {transition} frequencies and inter-transition times contain information about time irreversibility, which can be used to establish tight lower bounds for entropy production even in the absence of probability currents in the transition state-space.
+Counter-intuitively, alternated transitions do not contribute to entropy production estimates, but their statistics provide means to identify the presence of disorder in the hidden state space.
+Taken together, our work unveils the relevance of inter-transition times in thermodynamic inference, putting forward recent works~\cite{martinez2019inferring, skinner2021estimating, doi:10.1073/pnas.0804641105,seifertarxiv} that identified footprints of irreversibility in asymmetries of waiting-time distributions in states rather than in transitions. {Exploring symmetry properties and developing inference methods from statistics of a variety of waiting times is a promising novel area of research within the field of stochastic thermodynamics~\cite{neri2019integral, martinez2019inferring, skinner2021estimating, hartich2021comment, PhysRevX.11.041047, seifertarxiv}.
+In particular, the coetaneous manuscript~\cite{seifertarxiv} also reports an analysis of waiting-time statistics between transitions, and provides complementary results to those developed in our framework and applications.